Q: What is Porting Assistant for .NET?

 Q: What are the prerequisites for using Porting Assistant for .NET?

 Porting Assistant for .NET tool can be installed on a VM or workstation running Windows 10 and Windows Server 2016 and above.
-It requires .NET Core 3.1 and AWS CLI to be already installed.
+It requires .NET Core 3.1, or .NET 5 and AWS CLI to be already installed.
 In addition, any .NET Framework version currently in use by your application should also be pre-installed.

 Q: What artifacts are generated by Porting Assistant for .NET?